Instagram is still the search engine to watch.

 Every post needs to have multiple relevant hashtags that are specific to your audience.
 But remember: it’s about quality, not quantity.

 Remember, Instagram’s search results are controlled by many factors.
-You can’t control people’s individual search history or decide what’s trending – but you control your Instagram hashtags 100%.
+You can’t control people’s individual search history or decide what’s trending – but you control your Instagram hashtags for Explore page 100%.
 So, take full advantage.

 Then, whenever you’re hosting an event, having a promotion, or just need more people to walk through your door, use these hashtags, along with your location, to get in front of more people.